Traditions of Tolerance: The Manufacture of Religious Heritage in the Arab Monarchies

 Fieldwork: Findings are based on interview data with over 200 religious bureaucrats, educators, experts, students, and members of Islamist groups, as well as over 1000 media and government documents collected during ten months of fieldwork in Jordan, Oman, Morocco, and Saudi Arabia.

-Acknowledgements: I gratefully acknowledge the support of the Boren Fellowship, the Project on Middle East Political Science, and the Foreign Language and Area Studies program, the Loeb Institute for Religious Freedom, the Baker Institute for Public Policy, the Boniuk Institute for Religious Tolerance, and the King Faisal Center for Research and Islamic Studies.
+Support: I gratefully acknowledge the support of the Boren Fellowship, the Project on Middle East Political Science, the Foreign Language and Area Studies program, the Loeb Institute for Religious Freedom, the Baker Institute for Public Policy, the Boniuk Institute for Religious Tolerance, and the King Faisal Center for Research and Islamic Studies.

 Dissertation: Branding Islam: The Strategic Use of Official Religious Discourse.
 Chair: Nathan Brown Committee: Marc Lynch, Harris Mylonas, Henry Hale, Peter Mandaville.
 George Washington University, Department of Political Science, Defended 23 July 2018.

 “Shifting Definitions of Moderation: Evidence from Qatar, Jordan, and Morocco,” Under review, 2019.

 “Religio-National Identity in Ukraine and Morocco,” Under review, 2019.

 “Saudi Clerics React to New Policies: Evidence from Twitter,” Working paper with Alexandra Siegel.